-Looking for a gig that pays six figures?
-Consider being a freelance drone pilot.
+Looking for a job that pays six figures?
+Consider a gig working for yourself — and entering the field of freelance drone pilots.

 It worked for Andrew Dean, who had been working as a waiter after leaving his job with the U.S. Air Force.
 Four years ago, he invested in drone equipment, as well as a thermography certification course to boost his skill set.
 This year, the Colorado-based drone pilot is on track to break $200,000.